TouradBaba/multi-page_dash_application/README.md

 ![Population and GDP Data Visualization Dashboard](assets/Screenshots/1-Overview.png)

-This repository contains a Dash web application built to visualize population and GDP data interactively.
-The app provides insights into demographic trends, economic indicators, and geographic distributions using interactive maps and various types of charts.
+This repository contains a Multi-Page Dash web application built to visualize population and GDP data interactively.
+The app provides insights into demographic trends, economic indicators, and geographic distributions using interactive maps and various types of charts and is deployed on Heroku and PythonAnywhere.

 ## Table of Contents